mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 ## Glacier retrievals

-* Expedited : comes with On-Demand or Reserved Capacity
+* Expedited : comes with On-Demand or Reserved Capacity.
+On-demand gives no guarantee that capacity will be available when needed.
 * Standard (with or without batch).
-With Batch uses S3 batch operations.
+With Batch uses S3 batch operations
   * Glacier Flexible : Batch Operations starts within minutes and takes 3-5 hours to complete
   * Glacier Deep archive : Batch operations starts after 9 hours and finish within 12 hours